luansevero/Luan-Severo/README.md

 <h4>⚡ Fun fact's</h4>

 > - :basketball: I love basktball.
-I was federated for 5 years in a base team and of course i'm a blazer fun.
+I was federated for 5 years in a base team and of course i'm a Blazer's fun.
 Go Rip City!
-> - :racing_car: I recently started following f1 races.
+> - :racing_car: I recently started following F1 races.
-> - :video_game: Everytime i play something.
+> - :video_game: Always playing some games.
 But my favorites are the sandbox ones

 <h4>🌱 I’m currently learning</h4>